Hector-Marina/AnimalMovementCourse/README.md

 # AnimalMovementCourse
 Animal movements - from free ranging to restricted indoor environments.

-The code focuses on the analysis of animal movement data in natural, semi-natural or indoor environments.
+The aim of this course is to learn method approaches to analyse movement data on animals in natural, semi-natural or indoor environments.
+The focus will be on using existing R packages for movement analysis evaluating, how animals are affected by their environments and what drives their behavioural decisions

 Course date: 4-8 September 2023.